-Arguably, the best known religious symbol in the history of the world is the True Cross, and indeed, it is the very symbol of Christianity where we find it.
+Arguably, the best-known religious symbol in the history of the world is the True Cross; indeed, it is the very symbol of Christianity where we find it.
 Almost everywhere, especially on tombstones and at the entrance to cemeteries.
-More recently, we also see the cross worn as jewellery or tattoos as a symbol of belonging to the Christian religion or simply because it is fashionable.
+More recently, we also see the cross worn as jewelry or tattoos as a symbol of belonging to the Christian religion or simply because it is fashionable.

-The cross is present in places of worship such as churches, temples and cathedrals.
-In the Christian religion, its main meaning refers to the crucifixion of Jesus Christ.
+The cross is present in places of worship such as churches, temples, and cathedrals.
+In the Christian religion, its primary meaning refers to the crucifixion of Jesus Christ.
 However, this symbol did not appear among Christians until three centuries after the Saviour’s death.

 What does The True Cross symbolize?

-We will refer to the cross on which Jesus Christ was crucified, according to the Christian religion.
+According to the Christian religion, we will refer to the cross on which Jesus Christ was crucified, according to the Christian faith.
 In 326, during a pilgrimage to Palestine, Saint Helena, the Roman Empress, who was to become the mother of Emperor Constantine, discovered the Cross on which Jesus was crucified.

-According to Orthodoxy, “by its uprightness, the Cross signifies the link between heaven and earth, the aspiration to the highest, the uprightness of life illumined by faith.
-Its horizontal side signifies the all-embracing embrace of the world through hierarchical love, the calling, and gathering of all around the holy axis that leads to Heaven”.
+According to Orthodoxy, “by its uprightness, the Cross signifies the link between heaven and earth, the aspiration to the highest, the uprightness of life illuminated by faith.
+Its flat side signifies the all-embracing embrace of the world through hierarchical love, the calling, and gathering of all around the holy axis that leads to Heaven”.